hemantksingh/messup-learn/platform/Observability.md

+---
+title: "Observability"
+summary: "How to tell what the software is doing for real users from logs, metrics and traces alone, and which alerts deserve a page."
+kind: concept
+status: current
+last_reviewed: 2026-09-16
+sources:
+  - "Google, Site Reliability Engineering, chapters on monitoring distributed systems and service level objectives"
+  - "OpenTelemetry documentation"
+  - "Prometheus documentation"
+  - "Sigelman et al., Dapper, a Large-Scale Distributed Systems Tracing Infrastructure, Google, 2010"
+  - "Jay Kreps, The Log: What every software engineer should know about real-time data's unifying abstraction, 2013"
+tags: [observability, logging, metrics, tracing, opentelemetry, slo]
+---
 # Observability

 Distributed systems give scalability and resilience but add complexity.
-[Monitoring](https://www.catchpoint.com/observability-vs-monitoring) began as watching a server's CPU and memory; it grew into observing user experience and finding the root cause of slowdowns with traces and logs.
+Monitoring began as watching a server's CPU and memory; it grew into observing user experience and finding the root cause of slowdowns with traces and logs.

 Knowing the `what`, `when` and `why` of something happening in a running system is hard.
 The question the page answers: